68 Different Kee Klamp Projects You Can Build

 This unique bunk bed utilizes Kee Klamp fittings and pipe to add the top bunk.
 The top bunk is mounted to both the wall and to the ground to provide adequate support and a ladder provides access to the top.
 In addition, a partial railing surrounds the top bunk to keep the little ones from falling off.

-This unique couch uses industrial pipe for the frame while climbing rope and an inflatable mattress help to create the couch cushion.
+Kee Klamp furniture includes couches too.
+This unique industrial pipe frame couch uses climbing rope and an inflatable mattress help to create the couch cushion.
 The ropes are strung around the pipe and tightened down to provide support for the mattress.
 Since Kee Klamp fittings and pipe are resistant to rust, this couch could even be used outdoors.

 You can learn how to build these exact stools in: "5 Industrial Style Pipe Chairs & How to Build Them"